 Estepona has a great selection of clinics and medical facilities, both private and state-run.

 The ‘Ambulatorio’ – a state-run medical center – is located on Avenida Juan Carlos.
 It has a 24hr emergency wing as well as daytime care.
 The state hospital for Estepona is Hospital Costa del Sol in Marbella.

 To be eligible for state-run healthcare, you need to be a full-time resident and have a health card.
 There are also multiple options for private and international health insurance.
 To make sure you get the best value for money, compare international health insurance options from various providers to find the best deal.

 Read our guide on Health Insurance In Spain to understand how to qualify and register for state-funded healthcare and what your private healthcare options are.

 Estepona or Marbella?

 Estepona has long been in the shade of its famous and glamorous neighbor Marbella, but now things are changing.

-So, if you are tired of the big city and are looking for a calm, measured life, then the quiet and relaxed Estepona is better for you than overcrowded Marbella.
+So, if you are tired of the big city and are looking for a calm, measured life, then the quiet and relaxed Estepona is better for you than the overcrowded Marbella.

 And one of the main advantages of Estepona is the value of the property.
-With a budget around 300,000 Euros, you can count on apartments and villas here with more rooms and amenities than those found in Marbella.
+With a budget of around 300,000 Euros, you can count on apartments and villas here with more rooms and amenities than those found in Marbella.